Who Owns Clorox Bleach?

 Advantages

-- +Strong disinfectant properties killing bacteria and viruses
+- +Strong disinfectant properties proven to kill bacteria, viruses, and germs

-- +Wide availability and distribution in retail channels
+- +Wide availability and extensive distribution in retail channels worldwide

-- +Versatile applications for laundry, cleaning, and disinfection
+- +Versatile applications for laundry cleaning, surface disinfection, and household sanitation

 Considerations

-- -Strong fumes require proper ventilation during use
+- -Strong fumes require proper ventilation during use, which may be inconvenient

-- -Safety concerns around storage and handling especially with children
+- -Safety concerns around storage and handling, especially in households with children and pets

-- -Limited appeal to consumers seeking natural cleaning alternatives
+- -Limited appeal to consumers seeking natural, eco-friendly cleaning alternatives

 Frequently Asked Questions About Clorox Bleach